Monroe County has a population of 750k people, with 210k people living in the City of Rochester. That means 72% of us live outside the city.

 The Greater Rochester Nine-County Area

-The Greater Rochester Area is made up of 9 counties that fall under the Greater Rochester Chamber of Commerce.
-Each county has something special to offer!
+The Greater Rochester Area comprises nine counties that fall under the jurisdiction of the Greater Rochester Chamber of Commerce.

 Where are your favorite places around Monroe County?